ObaidBuilds/AI-HRMS/README.md

  Give a Star ⭐️ & Fork to this project ...
 Happy coding! 🤩`
 ```

-The AI-Driven HRMS is a robust HR management system, built on the MERN stack.
-It integrates AI for sentiment analysis, automated scheduling, and a Gemini-powered chatbo
+*The AI-Driven HRMS is a robust HR management system, built on the MERN stack.
+It integrates AI for sentiment analysis, automated scheduling, and a Gemini-powered chatbot*

 </div>